CGLemon/Sayuri/README.md

 ## Let's ROCK!

 Sayuri is a GTP-compliant go engine based on Deep Convolutional Neural Network and Monte Carlo Tree Search.
 Learning the game of Go without strategic knowledge from human with AlphaZero-based algorithm.
 She is strongly inspired by Leela Zero and KataGo.
 The board data structure, search algorithm and network format are borrowed from Leela Zero in the beginning.
-Current version follows the KataGo research, the engine supports variable komi and board size now.
-Some methods or reports you may see my articles (some are chinese).
+Current version follows the KataGo research, the engine supports variable rules, komi and board size now.
+Some methods or reports you may see my articles (some are Chinese).

 * [開發日誌](https://hackmd.io/@yrHb-fKBRoyrKDEKdPSDWg/BJgfay0Yc)
 * [The performance report before UEC15 (v0.6)](https://drive.google.com/file/d/1ATd_u-E-OnviczsDH8wVL0c3Q1NzUCKW/view?usp=share_link)